void

 [III.1] Od bitvy u Nördlingen 6. září 1634 přes bitvu u Zenty 11. září 1697, u Caldiera 31. října 1805, přes bitvu u Ašprů 22. května 1809 a bitvu národů u Lipska v 1813, přes St. Lucii v květnu 1848 a bitvu u Trutnova 27. června 1866 až po dobytí Sarajeva 19. srpna 1878.
 V schematech a nákresích plánů těch bitev nic se neměnilo.
 Všude nakreslil kadet Biegler obdélníčky na jedné straně prázdné, kdežto nepřítele znázorňovaly vyčárkované.

-is one of the battle sites in Kadett Biegler's little notebook.
+Santa Lucia is one of the battlefields in Kadett Biegler's little notebook.

 Background

-is a district of Verona where a battle was fought between Sardinian and Austrian forces on 6 May 1848.
-Like Custozza this was a battle in the First War of Italian independence.
-The Austrians were commanded by Marschall Radetzky.
-Santa Lucia was in 1848 still a village outside the city walls.
+Santa Lucia is a district of Verona where a battle was fought between Sardinian and Austrian forces on 6 May 1848.
+As with Custozza, this was a battle in the First War of Italian Independence.
+The Austrians forces were commanded by Marschall Radetzky.
+In 1848, Santa Lucia was still a village outside the Verona city walls.

 Quote(s) from the novel